Insider Buying: CEO Neil Henne - GuruFocus.com

 On May 24, 2023, CEO and 10% Owner Neil Hennessy purchased 7,500 shares of Hennessy Advisors Inc (HNNA, Financial), an investment management company.
-This move is significant as it demonstrates the confidence of a top executive in the company's future prospects.
-In this article, we will explore who Neil Hennessy is, provide an overview of Hennessy Advisors Inc, and analyze the relationship between insider buying/selling and the stock price.
+This latest acquisition is part of a series of insider transactions that have taken place over the past year, with Hennessy buying a total of 19,500 shares and selling none.

 Who is Neil Hennessy?